 Spray, on the other hand, is easier to use, attacks more broadly, and is not fatal.
 I’m not about to break into a Disney song here, but when we’re in bear country, we’re in the bears’ home.
 If we can simply deter the bears instead of killing them, we should.

 If we’re looking simply at numbers, sprays work over 90% of the time.

 What To Look For In A Good Bear Spray

-All sprays are regulated by the EPA and have a standard concentration of active ingredient, so while “stronger” is a useful trait we’re looking primarily for spray distance, spray duration and quantity, and ease of accessibility.
+All sprays are regulated by the EPA and have a standard concentration of active ingredients, so while “stronger” is a useful trait, we’re looking primarily for spray distance, spray duration and quantity, and ease of accessibility.

 The more, the better.
 You want a can no smaller than 8 ounces.

 What good is a deterrent if you can’t reach it?
 The biggest mistake people make when using a bear spray is storing it in their backpack where they can’t reach it when need be.

 The best bear sprays will come with an included holster allowing you to store the can on your belt or the straps of your pack, like a water bottle holder.
 You want to channel John Wayne’s quickdraw when using the spray; the faster it’s in your hands, the faster it’s ready.

 Accessibility ties in with safety features.
 Most sprays will have a glow-in-the-dark indicator of where the applicator is pointed, but the best have a handle that prevents it from being gripped the wrong way.
 Pointing the can at yourself instead of the animal is not only embarrassing, but it’s also potentially deadly.

 “An ounce of prevention is worth a pound of cure”.